 Cloud is Considered a Niche Market

 Cloud is one of the few select niche IT markets with a small talent pool.
 There are more jobs than candidates in the Cloud Technology space.
 This means it is even harder to fill these roles.
-But that’s where Specialist Recruiters like us come into play.
+But that’s where a Cloud Recruiter like us come into play.

 With niche recruiting, you’re covering one industry or just a few select industries that have specific needs.

 In the cloud technology space, the potential candidate pool is much smaller when you look for people with specific in-demand niche skills.
-Specialist Recruiters will only accept candidates or jobs within the Cloud Technology space.
+A Cloud Recruiter will only accept candidates or jobs within the Cloud Technology space.

-Working with a Cloud Specialist Recruiter vs a Generalist Recruiter
+Working with a Cloud Recruiter vs a Generalist Recruiter

 Typically, Generalist Recruiters speak with multiple candidates that specialize in various roles.